 If after two to three weeks of practice the urges still feel like cliffs:

-• Consider a clinic visit.
-A pelvic-floor physical therapist can watch you do the drill and catch what's not working (wrong muscles, wrong timing, the urge isn't really a wave).
-The 2024 AUA guideline lists supervised behavioral therapy and pelvic-floor physical therapy as first-line, ahead of medication or procedures [2].
+- Consider a clinic visit.
+A pelvic-floor physical therapist can watch you do the drill and catch what's not working (wrong muscles, wrong intensity, wrong timing, the urge isn't really a wave).
+The 2024 AUA/SUFU guideline strongly recommends offering bladder training and behavioral therapies to all patients with overactive bladder, alongside medication and procedures.
+Patients choose among modalities through shared decision-making rather than stepping through a fixed order [2].

 Frequently asked questions

 How long does an urge wave actually last?
-Most urge waves crest and start coming down within 30 to 90 seconds [4].
+Most urge waves crest and start coming down within about 30 to 90 seconds when you stay still and run the drill, a clinical pattern that matches what behavioral-therapy protocols teach.
 A few last longer, especially early in training.
 After two to three weeks of consistent practice, most people find the waves shorten on their own.

 Should I do Kegels during an urge?
-Yes.
-The five short squeezes in step 3 are a Kegel sequence.
+Yes, but gently.
+The five short squeezes in step 3 are a Kegel sequence at moderate intensity (about 50 to 80 percent of max), not full strength.
 The point isn't strength.
 The point is the neural signal to the bladder.
 Five short, gentle squeezes work better than one long hard one.

 What if I leak during the wave?
 That's a pattern called urge incontinence: the bladder contracts strongly enough to overcome the sphincter before you can suppress it.
 The drill still helps, but the timing is harder.
 A pelvic-floor physical therapist plus the diary together usually sort this out within a few visits.